|« PreviousNext »|

 Because of fluctuating Spot Prices between Availability Zones, selecting the Availability Zone with the lowest initial price (or allowing Amazon EMR to select it for you) might not result in the lowest price for the life of the cluster.
 For optimal results, you should study the history of Availability Zone pricing before choosing the Availability Zone for your cluster.

-Because Amazon EMR selects the Availability Zone based on free capacity of EC2 instance type you specified for the core instance group, your cluster may end up in an Availability Zone with less capacity in other EC2 instance types.
+Because Amazon EMR selects the Availability Zone based on free capacity of Amazon EC2 instance type you specified for the core instance group, your cluster may end up in an Availability Zone with less capacity in other Amazon EC2 instance types.
 For example, if you are launching your core instance group as Large and the master instance group as Extra Large, you may launch into an Availability Zone with insufficient unused Extra Large capacity to fulfill a Spot Instance request for your master node.
 If you run into this situation, you can launch the master instance group as on-demand, even if you are launching the core instance group as Spot Instances.

 If you specify an Availability Zone for the cluster, Amazon EMR launches all of the instance groups in that Availability Zone.